Hope is inherent throughout the message and meaning of the Word of God.

 In reality, forgiveness is just the beginning!

 It is predicated on recognizing that we have sinned, that we need God’s forgiveness.
-When we truly understand the tragic state of our own nature, then we wholeheartedly desire to change—to become more godly.
+When we truly understand the tragic state of our own nature then we wholeheartedly desire to change, to become godly, even as our Father in heaven (Mat.
+5:48).

 And thus, there is even more good news, as God proves that He loves us too much to leave us as we were and are by nature!